 Making DNACPR decisions: principles

-The DNACPR decision-making process should take account of the benefits, risks and burdens of CPR and consider the patient's wishes and preferences, the views of the healthcare team and, when appropriate, those close to the patient.
+The DNACPR decision-making process should consider the benefits, risks and burdens of CPR as well as the patient's wishes, values and beliefs, the views of the healthcare team and, when appropriate, those close to the patient.

-If you are involved in providing end-of-life care, there are some principles to bear in mind.
+If you are involved in providing end-of-life care, here are some principles to bear in mind.

 - Be familiar with your local policies and procedures, good practice guidance and the law.

 - Plan ahead as much as possible.
 Anticipatory decision-making will minimise delays and help ensure the patient's wishes and preferences can be taken into account.

 - Do not make assumptions about their quality of life, age, or level of disability.
 A DNACPR decision should be specific to the individual patient's needs and wishes.

 - The Appeal Court has ruled there should be a presumption in favour of involving patients or those close to them in the decision-making process.
 Barriers such as time of day or concerns about causing distress are not necessarily a reason to avoid a discussion.

 - Discussion with patients should not be avoided unless you believe it would cause them physical or psychological harm.
 Document a decision not to involve the patient and your reasons for it.

 - Approach the subject of CPR sensitively, as part of a wider discussion about the patient's wishes concerning care and treatment.
 Where possible, the Resuscitation Council recommends this is done in the patient's home setting, involving a healthcare professional who knows them well, such as their GP.